SystemsApproach/sdn/intro.rst

 to operators, but ultimately, it is about shifting control from vendors to operators to users.
 That's the long-term goal, inspired by what commodity servers and open source software did for the computing industry.
-We return to more modest predictions about the next phase of the SDN journey in Chapter 8.
+But we still have a ways to go, so we return to more modest predictions about the next phase of the SDN journey in Chapter 8.

 .. _reading_future:
 .. admonition:: Further Reading